Browsed by

 Yesterday, I visited Briones Regional Park, which is located in the East Bay.
 It was the middle of the week and there was a striking absence of park visitors at the Bear Creek Staging Area.
 When I stepped out of the car, I was greeted with a cool, crisp breeze.
 A chorus of bird calls and chip notes sprang from the ground.
 Dark-eyed juncos, white-crowned sparrows, and golden-crowned sparrows ignored my presence as they focused their attention on finding sustenance.

-Golden-Crowned Sparrow, 2018
+Golden-crowned Sparrow, 2018

 The hike up Abrigo Valley Trail was unusually quiet.
 I hardly spotted or heard any birds except for three red-tailed hawks that were ever-present during the two-hour hike.
 Up, up, up I walked along the dirt trail until I reached a picnic area.
 I had visited this spot over the summer and found the rare indigo bunting which made itself at home amongst the luscious purple-flowered thistles that took over the landscape.
 The bunting was long gone, but white- and golden-crowned sparrows (which I affectionately call “crown sparrows”), lesser goldfinches, and western bluebirds danced atop the crisp, dried thistle remains.
 When I closed my eyes, I could hear the thistle rattle against the breeze.